 If you struggle with chronic neck or back pain that originates in the spinal joints, it’s time to consider a facet injection.
-Martin Quiroga, DO, MBA, and Eduardo Otero Loperena, MD, at Michigan Advanced Pain & Spine have extensive experience performing minimally invasive spinal procedures like facet injections.
+Martin Quiroga, DO, MBA, at Michigan Advanced Pain & Spine has extensive experience performing minimally invasive spinal procedures like facet injections.
 The injection eases your pain and determines if you’re a good candidate for longer-lasting treatments.
 To learn how a facet injection can help you, call the office in Warren, Michigan, or schedule an appointment online today.

 Facet joints connect the vertebrae in your spine.
 These joints allow your spine to twist and bend while also stabilizing the vertebrae.